Carglglz/upydev/DOCS/SSLWebREPL_docs.md

     - ifconfig: to see STATION interface configuration (IP, SUBNET, GATEAWAY, DNS)
     - ifconfig_t: to see STATION interface configuration in table format (IP, SUBNET, GATEAWAY, DNS, ESSID, RSSI)
-    - netscan: to scan WLAN's available, (ESSID, MAC ADDRESS, CHANNEL, RSSI, AUTH MODE, HIDDEN)
+    - netscan: to scan WLANs available, (ESSID, MAC ADDRESS, CHANNEL, RSSI, AUTH MODE, HIDDEN)
+    - uping : to make the device send ICMP ECHO_REQUEST packets to network hosts (do 'uping host' to ping local machine)
     - apconfig: to see ACCESS POINT (AP) interface configuration (IP, SUBNET, GATEAWAY, DNS)
     - apconfig_t: to see ACCESS POINT (AP) interface configuration in table format (SSID, BSSID, CHANNEL, AUTH, IP, SUBNET, GATEAWAY, DNS)
     - install: to install a library into the device with upip.
     - touch  : to create a new file (e.g. touch test.txt)
     - edit   : to edit a file (e.g. edit my_script.py)
-    - get    : to get a file from the device
+    - get    : to get a file from the device (also allows "*" wildcard, 'cwd' or multiple files)
-    - put    : to upload a file to the device
+    - put    : to upload a file to the device (also allows "*" wildcard, 'cwd' or multiple files)
     - sync   : to get file (faster) from the device (use with > 10 KB files) (no encrypted mode only)
-    - d_sync: to recursively sync a local directory with the device filesystem (no encrypted mode only)
+    - d_sync: to recursively sync a local directory with the device filesystem
     - wrepl  : to enter the original WebREPL terminal (no encryption mode)
     - reload : to delete a module from sys.path so it can be imported again.
     - flush_soc: to flush socket in case of wrong output
     - view   : to preview '.pbm' binary image files (image need to be centered and rows = columns) (encryption mode only)
     -  bat    : prints the content of a '.py' file with Python syntax hightlighting (named after https://github.com/sharkdp/bat)
     - rcat   : prints the raw content of a file (encryption mode only)
     - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'
 * Local shell commands:
     - pwdl   : to see local path
     - cdl    : to change local directory